cvl-umass/ssl-evaluation/README.md

 Please download the datasets from the corresponding websites.\
 For Semi-Aves, put the data under `data/semi_aves`.\
 For Semi-Fungi and CUB, download images and put them under `data/semi_fungi/images` and `data/cub/images`.

-For experiments of Semi-Fungi in the paper, we first resize the images to a maximum of 300px for each side.
+Note 1: For experiments of Semi-Fungi in the paper, we first resize the images to a maximum of 300px for each side.\

-Note1: we also reported the results of another split of Semi-Aves in the appendix, but we do not release the labels because it will leak the labels for unlabeled data.\
+Note 2: We reported the results of another split of Semi-Aves in the appendix (for cross-validation), but we do not release the labels because it will leak the labels for unlabeled data.\
-Note2: we also provided the species names of Semi-Aves under ```data/semi_aves_species_names.txt```
+Note 3: We also provided the species names of Semi-Aves under ```data/semi_aves_species_names.txt```, and the species names of Semi-Fungi.

 ## Training
 We provide the code for all the methods included in the paper, except for FixMatch and MoCo.